Spectral State Switching in Mrk 421: Results from the AstroSat LAXPC/SXT Observations: ANALYSIS

 \subsection{Flux resolved spectroscopy}

-We generated the X-ray light curves of Mrk\,421 during 3--8 January 2017 (Observation ID: A02\_005T01\_9000000948) in the energy range 3.0--30.0\,keV using LAXPC20 instrument.
-The 100 second binned LAXPC light curves is shown in Figure \ref{fig:lightcurve}.
-We evaluated the variability characteristics of the X-ray light curves using the FTOOL \texttt{LCSTATS}.
-This task provides the fractional root-mean-square variability ($F_{\mathrm{rms}}$), which we determined from the 100~s binned SXT and LAXPC20 light curves.
-For this observation, the fractional variability is $F_{\mathrm{rms}} = 0.2103 \pm 0.0051$ and $0.3159 \pm 0.0056$ for SXT and LAXPC20, respectively.
-The obtained $F_{var}$ value shows that the source had significant varibility during this period.
-The peak count rate obatined during this time is 122.940\,counts\,s$^{-1}$.
+To investigate the spectral behaviour of Mrk\,421 as a function of flux, we performed flux-resolved spectroscopy using the background-subtracted LAXPC20 light curve with 100\,s binning.
+These light-curve data were then divided into flux intervals of width 8\,counts\,s$^{-1}$.
+Each interval was assigned a flux state (S1, S2, $\dots$), ordered from the lowest to the highest flux.
+Since the number of data points at the highest flux levels was comparatively smaller, the two uppermost flux intervals were merged to improve the statistical quality of the spectra, resulting in a total of ten flux states (S1--S10; see Figure~\ref{fig:lightcurve}).

-To investigate the spectral behaviour of Mrk\,421 as a function of flux, we carried out flux-resolved spectroscopy using the background-subtracted LAXPC20 light curve with 100\,s binning.
-Data points below 20\,counts\,s$^{-1}$ were excluded to avoid low signal-to-noise intervals, and the remaining light-curve data were divided into flux intervals of width 8\,counts\,s$^{-1}$.
-Each interval was assigned a flux state (S1, S2, $\dots$), from the lowest to the highest flux, with the two uppermost states merged to improve statistics, resulting in ten total flux states (S1--S10; see Fig.~\ref{fig:lightcurve}).
-For each flux state, a Good Time Interval (GTI) file was generated using the \texttt{laxpc\_fluxresl\_gti} command, which identifies the time intervals where the count rate in the light curve lies between specified minimum (\texttt{-l}) and maximum (\texttt{-h}) values:
+For each flux state, a Good Time Interval (GTI) file was generated using the 100\,s binned LAXPC20 light curve with the \texttt{laxpc\_fluxresl\_gti} command, which identifies time intervals where the count rate lies between specified minimum (\texttt{-l}) and maximum (\texttt{-h}) values:

-The GTI selection was done using the LAXPC command "$laxpc_-fluxresl_-gti$" and the The resulting GTI files were then used to extract simultaneous SXT and LAXPC20 spectra corresponding to each flux state, employing the same response and background files as in the time-averaged analysis.
-These flux-resolved spectra were then modelled to study how the spectral index and other spectral parameters evolve as a function of source flux.
+The resulting GTI files were then used to extract simultaneous SXT and LAXPC20 spectra corresponding to each flux state, employing the same response and background files as used in the time-averaged analysis.
+These flux-resolved spectra were subsequently modelled to investigate the evolution of the spectral parameters with source flux.